matomo-org/plugin-QueuedTracking/docs/faq.md

 __How fast are the requests inserted from Redis to the Database?__

 This very much depends on your setup and hardware.
-With fast CPUs you can achive up to 250req/s with 1 worker, 400req/s with 2 workers and 1500req/s with 8 workers (tested on a AWS c3.x2large instance).
+With fast CPUs you can achieve up to 250req/s with 1 worker, 400req/s with 2 workers and 1500req/s with 8 workers (tested on a AWS c3.x2large instance).

 __How should the redis server be configured?__